-When Hepatitis C Causes Heart Damage.
+When Hepatitis C Causes Heart Trouble

 My symptoms

 I got rid of my Fry Daddy and started walking more.
 Then I bought a bicycle.
 Soon I even had an indoor bike to use in the winter.
 I was eating less fried foods and more oatmeal.
-It was the beginning of a 20 year battle with the symptoms of heart problems and hep C.
+It was the beginning of a 20-year battle with the symptoms of heart problems and hep C.

 Getting help